weywocketer/EmuWar/README.md

 # FUBAR Ops: Emu War

 ## Project overview
 FUBAR Ops: Emu War is a top-down tactical shooter (with some planned RTS-like mechanics) set during the Emu War, created in Unity.
-The project is under devolopment, with this repository and readme file presenting its current state and main elements.
+The project is under development, with this repository and readme file presenting its current state and main elements.

 ## Project structure
 ### Namespaces
-Diagram presenting dependencies between namespaces (for clarity Core and Constants namespaces were ommited):
+Diagram presenting dependencies between namespaces (for clarity Core and Constants namespaces were omitted):
 <img src="https://github.com/weywocketer/Aurora/assets/50771049/af2ef5a8-7579-401f-8c02-77cefb2e9129" width=100%>

 ### Components on units (Player, Soldier and Emu GameObjects)